adeshg09/visionguard-realtime-multi-camera-face-detection/README.md

    - Get your Cloud Name, API Key, and API Secret

 2. **RTSP Camera** (For testing)
-   - Use real IP camera
+   - Install an IP-webcam app on your phone or use a dedicated IP camera
    - Or test with [MediaMTX RTSP simulator](https://github.com/bluenviron/mediamtx)

 ### Docker Setup (Recommended)